Pixlox/copi/README.md

 # Copi
-Your copying copilot. *Understands* your clipboard.
-All local.
+Your clipboard copilot. *Understands* your clipboard.
+All locally.

 ## Why Copi
 Your clipboard manager will just show you history, and let you search it.